plasne/openid-connect/implementation.md

 ### Single Application

 1. Create an Azure AD Application.
+Hereafter this will be referred to as the "primary application".

     - The "Supported account type" option can be set as appropriate.